istio/pkg/README.md

 # Common Istio Packages

-Common packages leveraged by other repos.
+Common utility packages leveraged by other repos.

+Packages in this repo are intended to expose fairly light-weight low-level abstractions.
+In that vein, the repo in general maintains a fairly small number of external dependencies.

+Of particular interest, packages in this repo shouldn't pull in Kubernetes dependencies.